yousef-bigdeli/maskan-finance/README.md

-# Gathering and Displaying Stock Market Information
+# Display Stock Market Information (Maskan finance)

 This project aims to collect and display stock market information using data retrieved from the tsetmc service.